TheMooxy/Geantbot/README.md

 # Geantbot

-A discord bot slash command and prefix based.
+A discord bot with slash and prefix commands.
 Build in Discord.js@14.12.1

 ## Get started